DebugTsang/rover-android/README.md

 ###For PhoneGap/Cordova Apps

 1. Download rover-android from github
-2. Include rover-android module into your Android Studio project 2.1.
-File -> New -> Import Module
+2. Include rover-android module into your Android Studio project (File -> New -> Import Module)
-    2.2.
-Browse the rover-android directory inside rover-android-master.zip
+3. Browse the rover-android directory inside rover-android-master.zip
-3. In your main activity class (the one that extend CordovaActivity) add the following code inside onCreate method.
+4. In your main activity class (the one that extend CordovaActivity) add the following code inside onCreate method.
 Make sure to replace <UUID> and <APP ID> with your real config values.

         final Rover rover = Rover.getInstance(getApplicationContext());